Functions and powers of the entity

 Transparency would be increased further by including gifts for board members on the agenda for each board meeting and/or as part of the Audit and Risk committee agenda.

-Many boards already have internal protocols on gifts and hospitality that are tailored to their particular circumstances, within which gifts of a specific value may be acceptable.
-The provisions and value thresholds may vary according to the entity's circumstances and stakeholders.
+Many boards have internal protocols on gifts, benefits and hospitality that are tailored to their particular circumstances.
+The provisions and value thresholds may vary according to the entity’s purpose, circumstances and stakeholders.

-At a minimum, a good overnance manual should cover:
+At a minimum a good governance manual should cover:

-- the fact that acceptance of gifts and hospitality by a board member can, or may be seen to, impact on the public's trust in the entity and in board governance in general.
-Therefore, such offers should be accepted only if there is no prospect of the gift or hospitality being seen to influence the board's judgement in any way;
+- the acceptance of gifts and hospitality by a board member can, or may be seen to, impact on the public’s trust and confidence in the entity and in board governance in general.
+Therefore, such offers should be accepted only if there is no prospect of the gift or hospitality being seen or perceived to influence the board’s judgement in any way

 - the board’s approach to its members accepting offers of gifts and hospitality, including:

-- the accepted treatment of benefits in kind (eg, air points); and
+- the accepted treatment of benefits in kind (eg. air points)

-- the procedures to follow for declaring and registering offers of gifts and hospitality, and for regularly reviewing such declarations;
+- a transparent process for declaring and registering offers of gifts and hospitality, and such declarations should be regularly reviewed

-- a clear statement that members must never solicit favours for themselves or others; and
+- a clear statement that members must never solicit favours for themselves or others